What are these "pregnancy centers" anyway? Will they help me get an abortion?

 You may have run into "pregnancy centers" in your search to find out what your options are for ending a pregnancy.
 They say they offer pregnancy tests and will tell you all your options for how to navigate your pregnancy, but will they really?

-The answer is no. These centers are not run by doctors or reproductive health care providers at all, and they will not help you get an abortion.
-They are also known as anti-abortion clinics or crisis pregnancy centers (CPCs).
+The answer is no. They are also known as anti-abortion clinics or crisis pregnancy centers (CPCs).
+These centers are not run by doctors or reproductive health care providers at all, and they will not help you get an abortion.
+They may offer free pregnancy test or ultrasounds, but their real goal is to convince pregnant people not to have an abortion.
+There is at least one in the Eastern Sierras, Options Pregnancy Center, located in Bishop, CA.

-Pregnancy timelines are counted from the first date of your last period, and there are cutoff dates for when you are eligible for different kinds of abortion procedures, so any delay can have a big impact on your abortion access.
+Pregnancy timelines are counted from the first date of your last period, and there are cutoff dates for when you are eligible for different kinds of abortion procedures, so any delay can have a big impact on your abortion access, especially in rural areas where abortion is already difficult to access.

 What they do:

-- CPCs may advertise a range of reproductive health services, but they don't provide abortion care or birth control
+- CPCs may advertise a range of reproductive health services, but they don't provide abortion care or abortion referrals

 - Some CPCs allow unlicensed, non-medical staff to perform ultrasounds and transvaginal exams.